dotnet/samples/mef/simple-calculator/vb/readme.md

 1. Download and unzip the sample.

-2. In Visual Studio (2019 or later):
+2. In Visual Studio 2019 or later:

     1. On the menu bar, choose **File** > **Open** > **Project/Solution**.